clausehound/clausehound-blog/content/blog/a-word-on-entrepreneurial-fundraising:-tactical-tips-to-help-you-succeed/index.md

 * FOMO, or the fear of missing out, can be used very effectively within the business world.
 No investor wants to feel as if they are going to lose out on the next big idea.

-*This article is provided for informational purposes only and does not create a lawyer-client relationship with the reader.
-It is not legal advice and should not be regarded as such.
-Any reliance on the information is solely at the reader’s own risk.
-[Clausehound.com](https://clausehound.com/documents) is a legal tool geared towards entrepreneurs, early-stage businesses and small businesses alike to help draft legal documents to make businesses more productive.*